-Credits received for MSNE 500, MSNE 501, MSNE 589 or UNIV 594 and MSNE 800 will not be counted as coursework credits.
+Credits received for MSNE 500, MSNE 501, MSNE 589 or UNIV 594, and MSNE 800 will not be counted as coursework credits.
 They will count toward the degree total credit requirement (90 credit hours for PhD).

 MSNE 500 "Materials Science Seminar": PhD students must attend at least 10 of the 13 MSNE seminars per semester for the duration of their study.
-Students are required to earn an S (satisfactory) grade in MSNE 500 for every semester.
-There will be a sign-in sheet available at seminars and students will need to sign in to prove attendance.
+Students must earn an S (satisfactory) grade in MSNE 500 for every semester.
+There will be a sign-in sheet available at seminars, and students will need to sign in to prove that they are attending.
 If students receive a U (unsatisfactory), the grade will not count towards the degree total credit requirements for MSNE graduate degrees.
-Students who receives two consecutive U grades in S/U courses (MSNE 500, 501 and 589 or UNIV 594) will be put on academic probation.
+Students who receive two consecutive U grades in S/U courses (MSNE 500, 501, and 589) will be put on academic probation.
 A third U will result in suspension from the program.

-Students may petition to replace a core course with a related non-MSNE course upon approval from their advisors and one member of the Departmental Graduate Committee.
+1 Students may petition to replace a core course with a related non-MSNE course upon approval from their advisors or one member of the

+Departmental Graduate Committee.
 The replacement form must be completed and emailed to the Graduate Administrator.
 Without the form in your file, the replacement course will not be counted towards your degree.